 Korea, Korea, Korea… I’m so happy I came back and decided to stay on long term (right now the plan is for three years).
 When I lived in Seoul, I was eighteen, infatuated with K-pop and Kyuhyun, and over all lazy.
 I knew very little about Korean culture and traveling around… I didn’t even know what to look for in Seoul let alone the best places in Korea as a whole.

 My first time here was a very happy, very quick blur, and after spending four months in Spain, I realized I needed to return because I had seriously missed out in my first visit.
 I also needed to do my homework so I could take advantage of proximity and ease of public transportation to explore every small corner I could in the time I had.
-I already have an ongoing list for 2016, but I thought I’d pause to reflect on the best places in Korea I visited in 2015.
+I already have an ongoing list for 2016, but I thought I’d pause to reflect on the best things I did in Korea in 2015 in terms of travel:

 For me this is not only the best of the best places in Korea, it’s probably one of my favorite places in the whole world so far (it’s pretty close with climbing the bell tower in Florence, eating gelato in Capri, all of Segovia, and the Golden Gate bridge).
 I think it’s a mixture of the bright colors and the fact that I totally wasn’t expecting it.
 I tagged along last minute when a friend asked me to go, almost not going because a) cold and b) saving money for my Thailand and Cambodia trip.
 I’m so glad I got to wander around here, and I even went back in May to show Lynsey before she left!
 I don’t get down to Busan often, but every time I do I make it a point to stop here.